skyway/skyway.github.io/en/android-tutorial.md

 ##### Close MediaStream

-When the `close()` function of the MediaConnection object is called, use the `removeVideoRenderer()` function to remove the video renderer assigned to the MediaStream.
+When the `close()` method of the MediaConnection object is called, use the `removeVideoRenderer()` method to remove the video renderer assigned to the MediaStream.

 *Java*
 {: .lang}